Table of Contents

 The final leg of my culinary tour with Culinary Backstreets was the Shop, Cook, Feast – a hands-on Istanbul Culinary adventure, where I learned to make melt in the mouth borekci and eat Pumpkin dessert with tahini.

-The Shop, Cook, Feast adventure took place in the Kurtuluş neighborhood with the very knowledgeable and helpful Iris, an engaging young Turkish chef from Cookistan Turkish Cooking Classes.
-Also on the cooking adventure were two American couples and an Australian lady.
+The Shop, Cook, Feast culinary adventure took place in the Kurtuluş neighborhood with the very knowledgeable and helpful Iris, an engaging young Turkish chef from Cookistan Turkish Cooking Classes.
+Also on this culinary adventure were two American couples and an Australian lady.

 The Marmaray station in Sirkeci was a four minute downhill walk from my lodgings at Hotel Miniature.